-Just don’t ignore the Equipment slot your load-out.
+Just don’t ignore the Equipment slot in your load-out.
 While it’s not as important as your guns, the secondary gear you keep in your load-out can absolutely turn things around in some critical situations.
 For instance, the frag grenade, only activates its detonation timer on impact, making it a great unprepared landmine against incoming attackers if dropped at close range.
-And the vampiric Siphon Grenade is the highlighted game-changer as you as you learn to use it properly.
-Extracting health from its targes and delivering it directly to the user is really a game-changer.
+And the vampiric Siphon Grenade is the highlighted game-changer as you learn to use it properly.
+Extracting health from its targets and delivering it directly to the user is really a game-changer.

 Use the Demon Rune wisely

 Being a team player is even being better than a nine-foot, rocket-slinging demon in Doom.
 While it seems easy to score a huge pile of kills with while coming back from the dead, you can empower your team several times over if you’re first using it to tool them up as well.
-If the Quad damage or Gaus Cannon is on the map, use the demon to quickly reach it and then camp it.
-None of the oppositions will be able to get near the prize, and your own team will get the hold of all the power-ups on the map at the very exact same time.
+If the Quad damage or Gaus Cannon is on the map, use the demon to reach it quickly and then camp it.
+None of the oppositions will be able to get near the prize, and your own team will get the hold of all the power-ups on the map at the exact same time.

 Don’t get greedy

-Repeating all of our previous points, please do not over-estimate your ability to finish a fight.
-Over-confidence in your own safety will get you killed fast.
+Repeating all of our previous points, please do not overestimate your ability to finish a fight.
+Overconfidence in your own safety will get you killed fast.
 Doing well in the game Doom is the result of remaining aware many things at the same time and using all of that shifting knowledge you earned reading above tips.
 Understand exactly how great your advantage or disadvantage is at any given time in the game.
 Be clever, be insightful, think without breaking a sweat, and do not ever get cocky.
 If going after that extra kill feels like it’ll be a close-run thing, then, in reality, it might be too much tougher than you think.
 Don’t do it.
 Stay alive.
 Keep moving and kill many more people because you’re still alive to do so.
 That’s how you score big points in the Doom and that’s how you’re going to win your game.